Partnerships

 This photograph displays several artworks as displayed at The Art Galleries at Ramapo College of New Jersey.
 The collection of works we will digitize ranges in scale and format, including sculpture, painting, and mixed-media works.
 Currently, the majority of the Haitian art collection is within limited storage facilities adjacent to the galleries in the Berrie Center for Performing and Visual Arts.
 More information on the collection is available at: https://www.ramapo.edu/berriecenter/art-galleries/selden-rodman

 The Art Galleries at Ramapo College of New Jersey maintains the personal collection of Selden Rodman, a founding co-director of the renowned Centre d’Art, founded in 1945 in Port-au-Prince, Haiti.
-Ramapo’s prominent collection of around 350 artworks provides a rubric for reconsidering and decolonizing narratives of Haitian art and connecting to Haitian diaspora and Black communities in the tri-state area.
-We aim to address significant space and capacity concerns, and aid in photographing and digitizing of artworks.
+Ramapo’s prominent collection of around 350 artworks provides a rubric for reconsidering and decolonizing narratives of Haitian art and for connecting with the Haitian diaspora and Black communities in the tri-state area.
+We aim to address significant space and capacity concerns and aid in photographing and digitizing artworks.
 This photograph displays several artworks displayed at The Art Galleries at Ramapo College of New Jersey.
-The collection of works we will digitize ranges in scale and format, including sculpture, painting, and mixed-media works.
-Currently, the majority of the Haitian art collection is within limited storage facilities adjacent to the galleries in the Berrie Center for Performing and Visual Arts.
-More information on the collection is available at:
+The collection of works we will digitize spans scales and formats, including sculpture, painting, and mixed-media works.
+Currently, the majority of the Haitian art collection is stored in limited facilities adjacent to the galleries in the Berrie Center for Performing and Visual Arts.

 Sant d’A Jakmel (Jacmel Arts Center), Haiti

 The Sant d’A Jakmel (Jacmel Arts Center) in the southern city of Jacmel was founded in 2003 by a collective of local artists.
 The center functioned as an academy, community space, and gallery, and is the primary arts center in Jacmel today.
 Jacmel is a coastal city known for its Carnaval and colonial-era architecture, with its historic center recognized as a UNESCO World Heritage Site.
-Jacmel is also known for its rich traditions in the visual arts and craft, with many of its painters rising to national and global prominence.
+Jacmel is also known for its rich traditions in the visual arts and crafts, with many of its painters rising to national and global prominence.
 The collection of over 400 artworks at Sant d’A highlights the unique painting and artistic traditions of Jacmel, with significant works from contemporary artists.
-While Jacmel was greatly impacted by the 2010 earthquake, the center holds strong thanks to committed members of the city’s artist community, who maintain the facilities and programming.
+While the 2010 earthquake greatly impacted Jacmel, the center holds strong thanks to committed members of the city’s artist community, who maintain the facilities and programming.
 Jacmel’s geography, previous organizational leadership, and current limited capacity have prevented the arts center from envisioning the digitization of its collection.
-Sant d’A Jakmel provides the opportunity to engage Jacmel’s rich artist community in the midst of and as a means to inform our digitization effort.
+Sant d’A Jakmel provides an opportunity to engage Jacmel’s rich artistic community in the midst of, and as a means to inform, our digitization effort.